What Is Molluscum? Signs and Symptoms

 Treatment Options for Molluscum

-While molluscum usually gets better without treatment over 6-12 months, it can continue developing bumps for up to five years.
-If you have a weakened immune system, it may be necessary to treat molluscum contagiosum.
+While molluscum usually gets better without treatment over 6-12 months, it can continue developing bumps for up to five years, though treatment is more often needed in people who are immunocompromised because lesions can be more persistent and resistant to therapy.
+If you have a weakened immune system, it may be necessary to treat molluscum contagiosum, and in people with HIV, lesions can become widespread and may number in the hundreds.
+Lesions on the genitals should generally be treated rather than simply observed.
 Once all of the bumps are gone, you are no longer contagious.
 Popular treatment options include removing the bumps through the following techniques:

 - Cryotherapy: Liquid nitrogen will be used to freeze away the bumps.